ETI Course Catalogue

 Graduates can continue into the Advanced Diploma of Surveying (CPP60312) at Central Institute - East Perth Campus for another year or you can continue into a university undergraduate degree.

 Advanced standing may be offered but will vary between Universities.

 Click the following link for further information on Advanced Standing and Credit Transfer.

-N.B.
-Information on any additional costs will be provided at orientation.
+More information on additional costs will be provided at orientation.

 Related News and Articles